izetex/contracts/README.md

 ## IZX Smart Contracts for Games

 **IZX token** is the cryptocurrency for **games, game players and advertisers**.
-IZX builds the closed ecosystem with a single currency for promoting advertiser products and servicers for players of online and mobile games.
+IZX builds the closed ecosystem with a single currency for promoting advertiser products and services for players of online and mobile games.

 **Advertisers** use IZX for targeting and acquiring new customers from online and